Celebrity Big Brother 2025: Full list of confirmed housemates

 Hughes, 32, who rose to fame on ITV2 reality dating programme Love Island, briefly began a singing career with fellow Love Islander Kem Cetinay before moving to become a sports broadcaster.

-Preston, 38, has appeared in Netflix supernatural series The Sandman, and ITV comedy panel show Hey Tracey!, while 67-year-old Goddard has presented her own eponymous talk show and appeared on ITV celebrity competition series Dancing On Ice in 2020.
+Another housemate is Donna Preston, who appeared in Netflix series The Sandman, and ITV comedy panel show Hey Tracey!.

-Last year, Goddard told Hello! magazine that she had been diagnosed with secondary breast cancer, also known as stage four cancer, for which there is treatment but no cure.

-After emigrating to Australia in the 1980s, she became the first black news anchorwoman on Australian TV, and went on to host of TV shows in the UK and US.

 Before the series began airing on ITV, the controversial reality show was last on Channel 5 in 2018 before being cancelled by the channel.